|Elections New Brunswick||Home | français|

 Witness and Nominators: Each signature must be witnessed and the witness cannot be a nominator unless another person witnesses him or her.
+The candidate may collect and witness nominator signatures, but may not nominate himself or herself.
 Each witness who collects signatures must complete a separate declaration.
 Relatives of a candidate may be nominators if they are qualified voters.
 The returning officer will check the list of nominators on the list of electors to determine if they are qualified to vote in your area.
 If a nominator has moved recently, ask them to call the returning office to confirm that they are listed at their current address.

 Candidate’s Name: The name of a candidate will appear on the ballot as it is spelled on the Nomination Paper.
 No prefixes (e.g., Mr, Mrs, Dr) are used on the ballots.
 A nickname is permitted if it is in brackets and is printed on the Nomination Paper as the candidate wishes it to appear on the ballot.

 Acceptance of Nomination: The nomination of a candidate is completed when the Municipal Returning Officer indicates it has been accepted by dating and signing or initialling the papers.